Understanding the Installation Process for Commercial Hardwood Flooring in Chicago

 For minor scratches, use matching wood markers or wax pencils to fill in imperfections seamlessly.
 For deeper scratches and gouges, use wood putty or professional touch-up kits to fill damaged areas, maintaining the floor’s structural integrity and aesthetic appeal.
 With these simple tips, you can ensure your hardwood floors remain stunning and durable for years to come, enhancing your home’s aesthetic and value.

-Tips and tricks on how to refinish hardwood floors.
+Tips and tricks on how to refinish hardwood floors Chicago.

 1. Prepare the room